-It Won’t Rot -- Although solid-sawn wood can be treated to resist rot for many years, and naturally-resistant species such as cypress and cedar offer great long-term rot protection for deck building, none of them compare to the blends used in alternative decking.
+It Won’t Rot - Although solid-sawn wood can be treated to resist rot for many years, and naturally-resistant species such as cypress and cedar offer great long-term rot protection for deck building, none of them compare to the blends used in alternative decking.

-It Never Requires Staining or Sealing -- Annual water sealing and regular staining is the best way to help protect solid lumber decking over time.
+It Never Requires Staining or Sealing - Annual water sealing and regular staining is the best way to help protect solid lumber decking over time.
 Since composites don’t need this protection, you are relieved of your regular maintenance chores and this helps offset the initial cost of the decking.
 The color you choose is the color it stays – apart from fading and weathering (more on this below).

 What about the disadvantages?

-It can Mildew -- Although any decking installed in the shade has a tendency to mildew, many log cabin owners expect their alternative decking to remain pristine.
+It can Mildew - Although any decking installed in the shade has a tendency to mildew, many log cabin owners expect their alternative decking to remain pristine.
 Like any deck, they require regular sweeping and washing to keep the decks clear of dirt and debris.
 If your decking does show mold or stains, it’s recommended to clean them with a mixture of detergent and sodium hypochlorite.

-It can Fade -- Exposure to sunlight will cause the wood-plastic decking to fade so it’s important to choose your decking color by inspecting a deck that’s already installed, or at least looking at weathered decking.
+It can Fade - Exposure to sunlight will cause the wood-plastic decking to fade so it’s important to choose your decking color by inspecting a deck that’s already installed or at least looking at weathered decking.
 The color fade is generally complete after about 6 months.

 Quite simply, this decking is made from a mixture of wood and plastic.
 The wood content offers strength and rigidity to the decking, along with better performance in flammability tests.
-In addition, the wood is cheaper than plastic and experiences less thermal expansion that the plastic content does.
+In addition, the wood is cheaper than plastic and experiences less thermal expansion than the plastic content does.